What Is Structural Engineering?

 A structure can be formed with any of these elements and can be classified depending on their forms.
 It can also be either one-dimensional or two-dimensional.

-- Columns – In structural engineering, a column is an element that carries out only axial force or compression while transmitting the weight of the structure above down to the other one down below.
+In structural engineering, a column is an element that carries out only axial force or compression while transmitting the weight of the structure above upon the structure beneath.

 The design of a column must consider the axial capacity of the element down below as well as its buckling capacity.